Fastaxx/Penguin.jl/docs/src/blocks/navierstokes.md

 - **Dirichlet:** enforced strongly on both momentum and tie rows (and respected inside the Newton residual/Jacobian).
 - **Neumann:** implemented as one-sided derivative constraints on the staggered faces.
 - **Periodic:** pairs opposite faces for both bulk and interface unknowns.
-- **Pressure:** if no Dirichlet pressure is prescribed, a gauge row fixes one cell; otherwise the declared pressure values are enforced on the corresponding continuity rows.
+- **Pressure gauge:** no pressure Dirichlet values are imposed.
+Choose either a pin gauge (fix one cell) or a mean gauge to enforce `∫p dV = 0`.
+Provide the gauge when constructing the solver.

 ### Outflow Boundaries

 - Current implementation treats velocity outlets as traction-free (the natural “do-nothing” boundary from the weak form).
-- `Outflow()` keeps the velocity natural; `Outflow(p0)` can be added to the pressure BCs to impose a reference outlet pressure.
+- `Outflow()` keeps the velocity natural; the global pressure reference is handled solely by the chosen gauge (pin or mean).
 - Roadmap: extend the outlet handling to support arbitrary traction `σ·n = g`, including non-zero normal/tangential components; this will subsume the pressure reference and allow proper stress specification.

 ## Usage Snippets